 Ceramics can look stunning in an empty room or against a blank white wall.
 But away from a gallery, they become part of our personal everyday space.
 They add meaning and enhance that space, telling their own unique stories with eloquence.
 Ceramics, like people, can be formal, casual, loud or quiet.
 They carry their own fluctuating moods – intense, even nostalgic, at times, depending on the space they inhabit, the changing light, and accompanying objects.
 A single blade of grass can transform a pot, releasing its innate drama.
 These are the aspects I am exploring through my ceramics and their settings on this site.

-I work mostly with clay.
 I studied ceramics in Stroud and Bristol, having originally trained in both architecture and landscape architecture.
 My work draws on this background using the disciplines of architectural rationality and control, as well as the all-encompassing principles of natural settings to make my pieces essential and elegant elements of the environment they inhabit.

 The gallery page on this site looks at ceramics in different contexts.